infab-app/airgap-fusion/docs/CONTRIBUTING.md

 AirGap runs inside Fusion 360's runtime, so automated unit testing is limited.
 Please manually test your changes in Fusion 360 before submitting a PR:

 1. Load the modified add-in in Fusion 360
-2. Start and stop an ITAR session
+2. Start and stop an AirGap session
 3. Verify your change works as expected
 4. Check the audit log for any unexpected entries
 5. Confirm existing functionality is not broken

-## Submitting a Pull Request

-1. Ensure `ruff check .` and `ruff format --check .` both pass with no errors
-2. Test your changes in Fusion 360
-3. Push your branch and open a PR against `main`
-4. Describe what your change does and why
-5. Reference any related issues

 ## Reporting Issues